vndee/graph-crdt/README.md

 *A portable on-memory conflict-free replicated graph database.*

+*Note: This project has already only been tested on macOS Monetary.*

 This is a simple implementation of a conflict-free replicated graph database.
 The graph operations have been developed based on the Last-Writer-Wins element set, which contains several essential functions as follow: